 The black and white image is Dr. Montessori’s own Sound Cylinders.
 Each cylinder is filled with a different medium, like corn, seeds, sand, gravel, or pebbles.
 When shaken, they produce sounds that vary in intensity from soft to loud.

-One set has white lids, and the other has black lids.
+One set is blue, and the other is red.
 Each cylinder in the first set has a mate in the second one that produces an identical sound.
 The child must find the pairs by shaking each cylinder and listening and then grade them from the loudest to the softest.